ome/omero-figure/_posts/2015-10-12-omero-figure-demo-app-how-it-works.markdown

 </div>

 However, OMERO.figure doesn't **have** to get data from its own "host" OMERO server.
-It can get data from any OMERO server that is available on the internet.
+It can get data from any OMERO server that is available to you on the internet (either you are logged in or the OMERO server is a public repository).

 <div class="panel panel-default">
   <div class="panel-body" style="padding:0; text-align: center">
     <img src="{{ site.baseurl }}/images/blog-demo-figure.png" style="width:600px"/>
   </div>
   <div class="panel-heading">
-    <h3 class="panel-title">The demo app reads image data from the OMERO-based JCB dataviewer</h3>
+    <h3 class="panel-title">The demo app reads image data from the OMERO-based JCB DataViewer</h3>
   </div>
 </div>

 The demo app doesn't have its own OMERO server.
-The html and javascript simply come from the figure.openmicroscopy web site (which is hosted by github).
-The demo app instead gets its OMERO images and metadata from the [JCB dataviewer](http://jcb-dataviewer.rupress.org/), which is a public image repository built with OMERO.
+The html and javascript simply come from the figure.openmicroscopy web site.
+The demo app instead gets its OMERO images and metadata from the [JCB DataViewer](http://jcb-dataviewer.rupress.org/), which is a public image repository built with OMERO.

-The JCB dataviewer provides public image data and image rendering, but doesn't support saving of figure files or export of figures to PDF / TIFF.
+The JCB DataViewer provides public image data and image rendering, but doesn't support saving of figure files or export of figures to PDF / TIFF.

 <h2>Using OMERO.figure demo app</h2>